 Getting your Florida drivers license can be overwhelming.
 That’s why I Drive Safely put together this how-to guide to make sure you know every necessary step on the way to your Florida drivers license.

-STEP 1 – Pass Our First-Time Florida Learners Permit Course
+STEP 1 – Pass Our Florida TLSAE Course

 Your path to earning your Florida drivers license starts here.
 Our simple 4- hour course makes Florida drivers ed easy and fun.